crowelian/server-manager/README.md

 the ability to ping a server / device.

 ## TODO
-- FIX image fetch in ServerResource.java
+- FIX image fetch in ServerResource.java (the hack)
+- FIX server not keeping the data
 - add different image to differentiate server or device
 - check if ip is local or remote and show it eg. with color in ip column
 - add link to ip = click to open in a new tab?